vhx/vhx-php-demo/readme.md

 ## Developer Support

 Our developers are here to help with any implementation questions you might have.
-Get in touch with us via email at [api@vhx.tv](api@vhx.tv).
+Please submit any questions [here](https://vimeoott.zendesk.com/hc/en-us/requests/new).